-Summer bearing red raspberry plants can turn your backyard into a delightful snacking area during the warm months.
+Summer-bearing red raspberry plants can turn your backyard into a delightful snacking area during the warm months.
 These productive brambles produce luscious summer berry crops year after year if you prune them correctly.
-When do you prune summer bearing raspberries?
+When do you prune summer-bearing raspberries?
 How to prune summer raspberry bushes?
 Read on for all the information you need.

 Summer Bearing Red Raspberry Plants

-The root systems on summer bearing red raspberry bushes live for many years and send up shoots each year.
+It’s easier to remember the rules for when and how to prune summer raspberry bushes if you understand how they grow.
+The root systems on summer-bearing red raspberry bushes live for many years and send up shoots each year.
 The shoots grow to full height the first year, then produce those sweet red berries the following summer.
 They die after fruiting.

 When Do You Prune Summer Bearing Raspberries?

-However, summer bearing raspberry pruning is complicated by the fact that even as second year canes are fruiting, new canes are growing in.
+The rules for pruning summer fruiting raspberries are not complex.
+Once the shoots fruit, they die, so you can cut them down immediately after harvest.
+However, summer-bearing raspberry pruning is complicated by the fact that even as second-year canes are fruiting, new canes are growing in.
 The trick to pruning summer fruiting raspberries is to distinguish between the two and trim each type of cane appropriately.